-Solution of the Bethe Salpeter Equation (BSE) (under development):
+Solution of the Bethe Salpeter Equation (BSE) (in beta release):

 Calculation of finite temperature effects (under development):

-WEST was used for calculations of solids, liquids, nanostructures, molecules, interfaces, including samples with ~2000 electrons and hundreds of snapshots extracted from first principles simulations with ~500 electrons.
+WEST was used for calculations of solids, liquids, nanostructures, molecules, interfaces, including samples with ~10,000 electrons and hundreds of snapshots extracted from first principles simulations with hundreds of electrons.
 Check the publications page.

 Quantum simulations solve approximate forms of the basic equations of quantum mechanics (e.g. within Density Functional Theory (DFT), using semilocal or hybrid functionals), with the aim of computing physical and chemical properties of molecules and materials, including solids, liquids and nanostructures.
 WEST is used to study excited state properties of electrons, starting from the solutions of the Kohn-Sham equations and geometries determined by carrying out ab initio molecular dynamics (AIMD) or ionic minimizations, e.g. with the Qbox code or QuantumEspresso code.